SBEVSL/sbevsl_migrated/readme.txt

 The previous developers of ProMOL had incorporated a modified version of the PDB Loader Service plugin into promolglobals.py.
-We have removed that code from ProMol in favor of launching the existing copy on the user's machine that is distributed with PyMol, and using PyMOL's built-in functionality.
+We have removed that code from ProMOL in favor of launching the existing copy on the user's machine that is distributed with PyMol, and using PyMOL's built-in functionality.
 The following notice was included with older versions of ProMOL, and may no longer be required, but we have included it for the sake of completeness.